IBM-Blockchain-Archive/marbles/tutorial_part1.md

 `OR`

-(2) Deploy the app on my local machine, connecting to a an IBM Blockchain network running in Bluemix  - [instructions](#manbluenetwork)
+(2) Deploy the app on my local machine, connecting to an IBM Blockchain network running in Bluemix  - [instructions](#manbluenetwork)

 `OR`

 (3) Deploy the app on my local machine and connect to a local Hyperledger Network - [instructions](#confignetwork)

-# <a name="manbluenetwork"></a>Local Marbles App to an IBM Blockchain Network running in Bluemix:
+# <a name="manbluenetwork"></a>Deploy the Marbles App locally and connect to an IBM Blockchain Network running in Bluemix:
 First, we need to create a Bluemix IBM Blockchain Network.
 Don't fret, this is as simple as clicking on a particular button and filling out a text input field or two.

 There is a Bluemix tile that will create you your own personal blockchain network.